 Health interventions are modeled as exogenous shocks; a change in the cost of protection represents a prevention intervention, while changes in the coverage or effectiveness of ARVs represent treatment interventions.
 In addition to these two types of interventions, changes to underlying health may have behavioral effects if they favor susceptible or infected individuals.
-Finally, the preventative effects of treatment, or knowledge that ARV treatment lowers the likelihood of secondary infections, will change behavior and HIV outcomes.
+Finally, knowledge of the preventative effects of treatment will change behavior and HIV-related outcomes.

-Prevention interventions reduce the rate of risky exposure and HIV prevalence in equilibrium.
+A prevention intervention reduces the rate of risky behavior so that HIV prevalence is lower in steady-state equilibrium.
 Alternatively, a treatment intervention incentivizes risky behavior of forward-looking susceptible individuals.
 However, treatment also increases the survival rate of infected individuals.
-A treatment intervention may improve welfare depending on the weight of opposing behavioral and epidemiological effects.
-Additionally, any improvement in the welfare of infected individuals has a complementary effect on prevention interventions.
-The behavioral effects of an intervention and the complimentary effects between treatment and prevention are larger when treatment has known preventative effects.
+A treatment intervention may improve social welfare depending on the opposing behavioral and epidemiological effects.
+Additionally, any improvement in the welfare of infected individuals through a treatment intervention has a complementary effect on prevention interventions.
+The behavioral effects of an intervention and the complementary effects between treatment and prevention interventions are larger when treatment has known preventative effects.

 Results suggest that a lack of coordination between prevention and treatment interventions may lead to sub-optimal public health strategies.
-Future research of behavioral responses to HIV interventions should analyze public health strategies holistically in order to avoid overlooking possible complimentary effects.
+Future research of behavioral responses to HIV interventions should analyze public health strategies holistically in order to avoid overlooking possible complementary effects.

-The remainder of the paper is organized as follows: section II provides a brief update on the HIV epidemic and the public health response in addition to a review of economic contributions to HIV modeling; section III describes the framework for a model for protection choice and sexual transmission of HIV; section IV analyzes the effects of exogenous health interventions in the model; section V incorporates the preventative effects of treatment to the model; and section VI concludes with a discussion of the results.
+The remainder of the paper is organized as follows: section II provides a brief update on the HIV epidemic and the public health response in addition to a review of economic contributions to HIV modeling; section III describes the framework for a model of sexual transmission of HIV with dynamic demand for protection; section IV analyzes the effects of exogenous health interventions; section V incorporates the preventative effects of treatment to the model; and section VI concludes with a discussion of the results.